Senior Supreme Court CounselWashington, D.C.

 Tom received the Justice Department’s John Marshall Award for outstanding appellate advocacy, as well as the Attorney General’s Award for furthering the interests of U.S. national security.
 He has served as an instructor at the Attorney General’s Advocacy Institute and is also an Adjunct Professor at American University’s Washington College of Law.

-Before joining DOJ, Tom clerked for then-Judge (now U.S. Supreme Court Justice) Anthony Kennedy on the U.S. Court of Appeals for the Ninth Circuit.
+Before joining DOJ, Tom clerked for then-Judge (now retired U.S. Supreme Court Justice) Anthony Kennedy on the U.S. Court of Appeals for the Ninth Circuit.

 Since joining Orrick, clients have included RBS Securities, Detroit Free Press and Gannett Publishing, Los Angeles and Alameda Counties, the Immigrant Defense Project, and the City of Memphis.
 Representative engagements include: